MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/promises/async-await.md

   const response = await fetch('/user.json');
   const user = await response.json();
 }

 foo()
 ```

-Use the `async` keyword before function so you can use await on it.

 ## Top-level code vs functions

-In older version of Node, you could not use `await` in the main body, but this has changed.
+In older version of Node, you could not use `await` in the main body - you must use a wrapping async fucntion.

+From around end of 2020 this is not a restriction in Node.
+Note that Deno does not have this restriction either.

-Top-level (example from [Async/await](https://javascript.info/async-await) on JavaScript Info).
+Top-level - example from [Async/await](https://javascript.info/async-await) on JavaScript Info:

 ```javascript
 const response = await fetch('/article/promise-chaining/user.json');
 const user = await response.json();
 ```

-If you get an error with the above, you can place inside an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
+The old approach using [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).

 ```javascript
 (async () => {